 - a high-pitched sound when breathing

 Shortness of breath can occur if your body can’t adequately pump oxygen into your blood.
-Your lungs may be unable to process the intake of oxygen or your heart may not able to pump blood effectively.
+Your lungs may be unable to process the intake of oxygen, or your heart may not be able to pump blood effectively.

 Different lung conditions can cause shortness of breath.
-Some are chronic or life-threatening and others can be treated.
+Some are chronic or life threatening, while others can be treated.

 - your sleeping position puts pressure on your diaphragm

-- mucus builds up in your throat causing you to cough and struggle for breath
+- mucus builds up in your throat, causing you to cough and have difficulty breathing

 - your hormones change at night

 - your sleeping environment triggers your asthma

 Asthma can also